butchmarshall/rack-jive-signed_request/README.md

 `request.env['jive.user_id']` will be populated with the authenticated users Jive ID

+`request.env['jive.email']` will be populated with the authenticated users Jive Email

+`request.env['jive.errors.signed_request']` will be populated if there was an error authenticating the signed request

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.